artie-l/pump-probe-experiment-control/README.md

 3. What this button does? ;
 4. Where I can find this element of the GUI?;
 5. Etc.,

-or their derivatieves should be answered in the guide, or somewhat detailed explanation.
-The guide is avialiable here: https://github.com/artie-l/pump-probe-experiment-control/blob/master/py27/gui/README.md.
+These questions and their derivatives are adressed/explained in the following guide, which is avialiable here: https://github.com/artie-l/pump-probe-experiment-control/blob/master/py27/gui/README.md.

 If you have any questions or suggestions, do not hesitate to contact me.